Code Monkey home page Code Monkey logo

 Stat Build Workflow

-A small project that allows you to gather statistics (integers/counts) from files on the file system.
+A small project that allows you to gather statistics (counters) from files on the file system or command outputs.
 This was designed for Linux.

-This is useful for retrieving the incoming/outgoing packets per second or incoming/outgoing bytes per second on a network interface.
+This is useful for retrieving the incoming/outgoing packets or bytes per second on a network interface from the file system or from the output of a command such as ethtool.

 Building Program